dduportal/rpi-utils/notes/notes.md

 ## 1 - Boot2Raspberry

-First of all, we have to install a working OS to an SD-Card and boot on it.
+First of all, we have to "dump" a working OS to an SD-Card and boot on it.

 You'll find [here](http://blog.hypriot.com/downloads/) a set of [Rapsbian](http://www.raspbian.org) and Docker-ready images :
 * Dowload the latest one (When writing this : ```hypriot-rpi-20150416-201537.img.zip```, based on jessie, with Docker 1.6.0)
-* Install it on your SD/Micro-SD card using these [Mac OS / Windows / Linux instructions](http://computers.tutsplus.com/articles/how-to-flash-an-sd-card-for-raspberry-pi--mac-53600)
+* Dump it on your SD/Micro-SD card using these [Mac OS / Windows / Linux instructions](http://computers.tutsplus.com/articles/how-to-flash-an-sd-card-for-raspberry-pi--mac-53600)

 ## 2 - Pre-configuration of raspberries